 In Winters, duck into the Turkovich Family Wines tasting room for a sample of their award-winning tempranillo, then mosey around the corner for more tasting at Main Street Cellars and the new Berryessa Gap tasting bar.
 Growling stomachs will find satisfaction in tasty fare such as Santa Fe Mexican corn pie and Yik Yak salad at the dog-friendly Putah Creek Cafe.
 Ficelle, Buckhorn Steakhouse and Steady Eddy’s are among restaurants that won’t mind you pulling up to a sidewalk table with a dog at your side.
 A busy Art Walk is staged on the first Saturday of each month, adding even more activity to the scene.

 From Winters, head north on Interstate 505 then west on Highway 16 to reach the long and narrow Capay Valley, best known to city folks as home to Cache Creek Casino Resort—and to foodies as a breadbasket region of small family farms providing organic produce to big-name restaurants.
-Farm tours, festivals, river rafting, hiking and wine tasting are spurring a nascent tourism industry here, and you’ll feel like an explorer as you wander the back roads.
-Capay Valley Vineyards, producers of tempranillo, viognier and other varietals, welcomes dogs on a patio with scenic views, while just down the road, Seka Hills in October will open a tasting room showcasing wines, olive oils, honeys and other farm products produced on land owned by the Yocha Dehe Wintun Nation.
+Farm tours, festivals, hiking and wine tasting are spurring a nascent tourism industry here, and you’ll feel like an explorer as you wander the backroads.
+Capay Valley Vineyards, producers of tempranillo, viognier and other varietals, welcomes dogs on a patio with scenic views, while just down the road, Seka Hills’ tasting room showcases wines, olive oils, honeys and other farm products produced on land owned by the Yocha Dehe Wintun Nation (dogs permitted on the outdoor patio).
 Don’t leave the region without stocking up on edible goodies.
 Cache Creek Lavender Farm and Full Belly Farm both have produce shops open year-round.

 If the Sacramento area is on your weekend agenda, block out an afternoon and head south on Highway 160, the “River Road” hugging the Sacramento River and leading to the up-and-coming Clarksburg wine-growing region.
 Scribner Bend, on the east (Sacramento County) side of the river, sets up an outside tasting bar and dog-friendly seating area on warm-weather weekends, while Miner’s Leap, on the Yolo County side, features a beautifully landscaped, dog-friendly outdoor seating area beside a picturesque old barn where wines are stored and poured.